GregRos/parjs/site/parjs.vault/Combinators/combinator.md

 #stage-4
 A #⚙️combinator is a transformation that creates a new parser based on a [[parser|subject]] parser, as well as additional input parsers and other parameters.

 Combinators are **constructed** using a constructor function which has the same name as the combinator.
-This constructor accepts parser inputs and is allowed to precompute as much as possible to make sure applying the combinator is faster.
+This constructor okays parser inputs and is allowed to precompute as much as possible to make sure applying the combinator is faster.
 # Applying
 A [[combinator]] need to be applied to a [[parser]] to do anything.
 This is done using the parser’s [[pipe]] method, which is categorized as a [[tuner]].